altwajre/hello-akka/resources/docs/06-streams/01- introduction/README.md

 # How to read these docs

-Stream processing is a different paradigm to the Actor Model or to Future composition, therefore it may take some careful study of this subject until you feel familiar with the tools and techniques.
+Stream processing is a different paradigm to the Actor Model or to Future composition,
+- therefore it may take some careful study of this subject until you feel familiar with the tools and techniques.
 - The documentation is here to help and for best results we recommend the following approach:

-    Read the Quick Start Guide to get a feel for how streams look like and what they can do.
+    - Read the Quick Start Guide to get a feel for how streams look like and what they can do.
-    The top-down learners may want to peruse the Design Principles behind Akka Streams at this point.
+    - The top-down learners may want to peruse the Design Principles behind Akka Streams at this point.
-    The bottom-up learners may feel more at home rummaging through the Streams Cookbook.
+    - The bottom-up learners may feel more at home rummaging through the Streams Cookbook.
-    For a complete overview of the built-in processing stages you can look at the table in stages overview The other sections can be read sequentially or as needed during the previous steps, each digging deeper into specific topics.
+    - For a complete overview of the built-in processing stages you can look at the table in stages overview.
+    - The other sections can be read sequentially or as needed during the previous steps, each digging deeper into specific topics.